genropy/genropy_saved/docs/genro/project/gnr/siteconfig.rst

       .. note:: It is strongly recommended to insert this tag.

-    * The ``<js_libs/>`` tag: write it to be able to use the javascript_resources (add??? a link and a relative page!):
+    * The ``<js_libs/>`` tag: write it to be able to use the javascript_resources (TODO a link and a relative page!):

-        * The CKEDITOR add???
+        * The CKEDITOR TODO

     If you insert the two tags, your ``<resources>`` tag will be::